Weather Rockets - Defining A Special Kind Of Sounding Rocket

 Sounding Rocket Definition

-A sounding rocket is a rocket-powered projectile that carries an instrument array called a radiosonde 48 - 150 km (30 - 93 miles) into the atmosphere to conduct scientific testing or take atmospheric measurements.
+A sounding rocket is a rocket-powered projectile that carries an instrument array called a radiosonde into the atmosphere at altitudes of 48 – 150 km (30 – 93 miles) to conduct scientific testing or take atmospheric measurements.

-Sounding rockets usually consist of solid-fueled single-stage rocket motors and a payload that carry an array of instruments (or objects for testing) into the upper atmospheric layers of the earth.
+Sounding rockets usually consist of solid-fueled single-stage rocket motors and a payload that carries an array of instruments (or objects for testing) into the upper atmospheric layers of the Earth.

 Also known as a research rocket, its primary use is to carry a payload up to an altitude of approximately 45 – 150 km (30 – 93 miles) above the planet’s surface, from where it can conduct dedicated experiments or take atmospheric measurements.